I grew up dancing at my mother’s studio in New York, The Adele Johnson School of Performing Arts.

 In 1995, I was recruited by the Sara Lee Corporation.
 I was brand managing some boring line of panty hose.
 I quit after five months because I was miserable.

-Here’s an excerpt from the intro of my first book, Rich by Choice, Poor by Habit.
-This aptly describes what my life use to be like:
+Here’s an excerpt from Rich by Choice, Poor by Habit which aptly describes what my life use to be like:

 It’s no surprise there is no passion and no meaning.
 You’re sleepwalking through life!